Purple Martin

 Now, let's dig a little deeper into this subject on our own.

 First, let's put our heads together and stop to think about something.
-When is it that mosquitoes become the worst?

 And, when do all daytime birds go to sleep?
+Around dusk to after dark!

 So, there's one reason the statement is false.

-Second, mosquitoes like to stay close to the ground, where there's bushes to hide in and it's damp.
-Martins like to eat high in the air, sometimes as high as 300 and 400 feet.
-Another reason they don't cross paths.
+Second, mosquitoes like to stay close to the ground, where there're bushes to hide in and it's damp.

 Third, the favorite prey for a martin is a dragonfly, the mosquitoes' worst nightmare.
 Dragonflies prey on mosquito larva, therefore, it could be said that martins are actually helping the mosquito out by killing it's aggressor.

-And forth, the mosquitoes hang out in your back yard, in your bushes and near your house.
+And forth, mosquitoes hang out in your back yard, in your bushes and near your house.
 Martins are known to feed a rather large distance away from their home site so as not to attract the attention of predators.
 Again, they do nothing for your own personal welfare as far as mosquitoes are concerned.

 And, if you really have a mosquito problem I highly suggest you look into some other form of control.
 Purple Martins are not the answer.
 I have a fairly good colony of martins and I also have a fairly good population of mosquitoes.
+Bats are a known mosquito eater so I would suggest putting up a bat house and attracting them to help with your mosquito issues.

 Myth:

-Scouts come, check out the area and then go back and get the rest of the flock:
+Scouts come, check out the area and then go back south and get the rest of the flock:

 Fact: